pythonanywhere/help_pages/articles/DebuggingImportError.md

 What this means is that you need to get a few things right for an import to work:

-1. The dot-notation has to work: from foo.bar import baz means foo has to be a module folder, and bar can either be a folder or a file, as long as it somehow contains a thing called baz.
+1. The dot-notation has to work: from foo.bar import baz means foo has to be a module directory, and bar can either be a directory or a file, as long as it somehow contains a thing called baz.
 Spelling mistakes, including capitalization, matter
-2. The top-level "foo" must be inside a folder that's on your sys.path.
+2. The top-level `foo` must be inside a directory that's on your sys.path.
-3. If you have multiple modules called "foo" on your sys.path, that will probably lead to confusion.
+3. If you have multiple modules called `foo` on your sys.path, that will probably lead to confusion.
 Python will just pick the first one.

 ##Debugging sys.path issues in web apps

-###can you run the wsgi file itself?
+###Can you run the wsgi file itself?

-    $ python3.6 -i /var/www/www_my_domain_com_wsgi.py

-Or, if you're using python 2:
+Try running this, making sure that you replace the `X.Y` with the version of Python that you have specified as the one to use for your website on the "Web" page:

-    $ python2.7 -i /var/www/www_my_domain_com_wsgi.py
+    $ pythonX.Y -i /var/www/www_my_domain_com_wsgi.py

-Or, if you're using a virtualenv, activate it first:
+Or, if you're using a virtualenv, activate it first, and then you can just use `python` (because the version to use is "baked into" the virtualenv:

     $ workon my-virtualenv
     (my-virtualenv)$ python -i /var/www/www_my_domain_com_wsgi.py

-If this shows any errors and won't even load python (eg syntax errors), you'll need to fix them.
+If this shows any errors and won't even load python (eg. syntax errors), you'll need to fix them.

 If it loads OK, it will drop you into a Python shell.
 Try doing the import manually at the command line.
 Then, check whether they really are coming from where you think they are:

     :::python
     from foo.bar import baz
     import foo
-    print(foo)  # this should show the path to the module.
+    print(foo.__file__)  # this should show the path to the module.
 Is it what you expect? import sys
     print('\n'.join(sys.path)) # does this show the files and folders you need?